mikewebbtech/mikewebbtech-blog/2025/2025-08-30-measuring-security-effectiveness.md

 Benchmarking is only useful if the results  are actionable.
 After determining the effectiveness of controls, discrepancies must be reviewed and addressed.
 This requires formal discussions with stakeholders across the organisation to reconcile differences between expectations, requirements, and "operational reality".

-> [!note]
-> There are four major types  of discrepancies and are a major topic in itself that will be best addresses as a separate article examining these in a detailed and practical expansion for each discrepancy type with root causes, detection signals, remediation actions, and short examples

 Discrepancies highlight the gap between how a control is designed and how it actually performs in practice.

 Discrepancies usually stem from: